Art Jones, MD

 Dr. Jones is a principal at HMA where he focuses on advancing clinically and financially integrated provider organizations.
 He helps them transition to outcomes-based payment and reap some of the downstream financial benefits from operating as a well-functioning patient-centered medical homes and integrated delivery systems.
 He is a sought-after national expert in creating FQHC APMs.
 He was part of the HMA team who worked with the State of Idaho Medicaid Agency to develop their shared savings program.
 He consulted with several other primary care associations, other FQHC integrated delivery systems, and individual FQHCs nationally to negotiate alternative payment methodologies with managed care health plans, including shared savings and to improve performance on those value-based payment arrangements.
 He worked with health systems and private physician independent practice associations to develop their value-based payment contracting strategy.

-Dr. Jones earned his MD from the University of Illinois and bachelor’s degree from Taylor University.
-He completed his internal medicine residency, chief residency and cardiology fellowship and continues to serve as a clinical associate at the University of Chicago.
+Dr. Jones is a graduate of the University of Illinois Medical School and completed his internal medicine residency, chief residency, and a cardiology fellowship at the University of Chicago.